rf20008/TheDiscordMathProblemBotRepo2/docs/permissions_needed_and_why.md

-<!
-For you Github PR People, this file is dynamically generated from documentation.json.
+<!For you Github PR People, this file is dynamically generated from documentation.json.
 You should consider editing that instead :)>

 # Permissions needed